Chen Gexin: Biography

-According to an essay and reports by Ai Yi, Chen Genxin was beaten to death during the Rightist movement.
+According to an essay and reports by Ai Yi, Chen Gexin was beaten to death during the Anti-Rightist Campaign.
 He was buried in the mass grave at the hill near the farm.
 A year later, Chen's widow Jin Jiaoli went there with a box to search through the dead bodies in a vain effort to collect his remains.